modularscale/modularscale-sass/readme.md

     // Use as a mixin.
 Fill in the property, multiple, base-size, and ratio +modular-scale(line-height, 1, 14px, $golden)

-    // This method will generate a range of class to `@extend` +modular-scale-classes(6)
+    // This method will generate a range of classes to `@extend` +modular-scale-classes(6)

     [role="main"]